6941 W. Archer Ave. Chicago, IL 60638

 How to Reduce the Risk of Dental Emergencies

+Not all dental emergencies are preventable, but you can care for your teeth and gums to reduce your risk.
 You can take these steps to lower your risk of these problems:

 Get Urgent Dental Care

-Call your emergency dentist at Dazzling Dentistry at (872) 276-8546.
+Call our emergency dentist at Dazzling Dentistry at (872) 276-8546.
 If you have a dental problem but do not need immediate dental care, schedule an appointment with us online.
 We’re here to help you with emergency dentistry services in Chicago and Arlington Heights, IL.